WebAssembly/spec/document/core/exec/instructions.rst

 1. Push the value :math:`t.\CONST~c` to the stack.

 .. note::
-   No formal reduction rule is required for this instruction, since ${:CONST} instructions already are :ref:`values <syntax-val>`.
+   No formal reduction rule is required for this instruction, since :math:`\CONST` instructions already are :ref:`values <syntax-val>`.

 .. _exec-unop: